 I first tried yoga at the age of 21 in a Tibetan monastery without any consistent follow-up.
 It was later, at the age of 36, when trying to improve my meditative sitting-practice I started my yoga practice, and bit by bit, by looking to improve my seated postures, gradually my asana-practice took over.
 Everything then came as a natural process for me, getting an internal insight through physical action was ‘my’ most appropriate practice.

-To this day, I practice, every day 2:30 hours, pranayama, asanas, and seated meditation, and continue to update myself regularly in the Iyengar Yoga method in Denmark and abroad.
+To this day (2020); I practice 2:30 hours, six days a week – and continue to update myself regularly in the Iyengar yoga method in Denmark and abroad.

 More formally; I became a certified Yoga teacher in the Sivananda Yoga Tradition in 2004, and trained by Kate and Ali Dashti in Bern Switzerland, I became a certified teacher in the Iyengar Yoga tradition in 2007.
 In 2014 I passed my “Junior Intermediate level 1” assessment at BKS Iyengar Yoga Centre Copenhagen, In 2019 I passed my “Junior Intermediate level 2” in Arnborg Jutland.

 In addition to that, I have followed the three-year training program with Stephanie Quirk covering the therapeutic aspects of the Iyengar Yoga system.
 I have studied at the